Christmas in Athens is not the most typical time to visit the Greek capital. However, it is one of the most magical.

 For an intimate evening of culture and sophistication, consider reserving yourself a spot at one of the Hotel Grande Bretagne’s Opera Nights.
 This centrally located hotel is one of the most elegant in Athens.

-From the end of November, the hotel’s Winter Garden Lounge showcases live opera music performed by award-winning tenors, as patrons tuck into the dishes from the restaurant’s exquisite seasonal menu.
+From the end of November, the hotel’s Winter Garden Lounge showcases live opera music performed by award-winning tenors.
+Enjoy fantastic opera and classical music performances as you tuck into dishes from the restaurant’s exquisite seasonal menu.

 If you spend Christmas in Athens, locals will be sure to appreciate you greeting them in their native language!
 Some handy festive Greek phrases that are worth knowing are listed below.

-I strongly recommend that you wear comfy, supportive footwear – the streets of Athens are not very well paved in many places and this becomes even more treacherous with the addition of rain and black ice!
+The streets of Athens are not very well paved in many places and can be nightmarish to navigate at the best of times.
+This becomes even more treacherous with the addition of rain and black ice!

 Do you have any further questions about spending Christmas in Athens?
 Maybe you need assistance in drafting out a Greece travel itinerary?

 I have lived in Athens since 2015 and spent a lot of Christmases in my quirky little district of Pagrati.
 Safe travels and happy holidays!